tminus109/foundation/exams/orientation_exam_example/orientation_exam_example.md

 Default:

 - The main page should be rendered.
-- It should contain a form with two labels, two input fields and a submit button.
+- It should contain a form with two input fields and a submit button.
-- The form should be submitted to `POST /save-link`.
+- The form should be submitted to `POST /save_link`.

 Success:

-- It should show the message "Your URL is aliased to {alias}
+- It should show the message "Your URL is aliased to {urlAlias}
   and your secret code is {secret code}."
 - It should clear the input fields.